Google’s “From Sources Across The Web” Search Feature – A Knowledge Graph and Carousel Frankenstein That’s Hard To Ignore

 The SERP feature can also be expanded vertically, displaying even more top-level entities.
 So, you can think of it expanding both horizontally (via carousels) and vertically (by showing even more top-level entities in Google’s knowledge graph).

-Google's Found on the web SERP feature vertical expansion.
+Google's From sources across the web SERP feature vertical expansion.

 Which leads to:

-Expanding Found on the web to reveal many entity listings.
+Expanding From sources across the web to reveal many entity listings.

 Where are the carousel listings sourced from?

-There are two components to the “Found on the web” mobile SERP feature.
+There are two components to the “From sources across the web” SERP feature.
 First, you have knowledge graph entities that make up the initial list of items.
 Those do not link outside of the SERP and are not tied to any specific website.

 If you tap the arrow for an entity, Google provides a carousel of cards containing search results.
 The listings are sourced from the web and often contain articles from various sites and publishers.
 Depending on the query, I found content from a variety of sources.
 Therefore, this isn’t another carousel with just listings from the most reputable news organizations (like Top Stories).
 Many different sites are showing up in the cards.